easyling/tech-manual/crest.md

 In order to provide a seamless user experience, _Crest_ exposes a number of events at key points in the process that allow the containing page to react to the translation process and take action to enhance the experience.
 The following events are dispatched at various points:

+- `crestTranslatorAvailable`: This event is dispatched _only_ if manual translation start is enabled.
+It signals that the translation engine is ready and it's now safe to call `window.crestTranslator.start()` to begin the translation process.
+Note that `window.crestTranslator` is _only_ available if `manuallyStarted` has been set!
 - `crestDictionaryLoadingStart`: Dispatched when a language is selected and download of the corresponding dictionary begins.
 As the dictionary can be sizeable, this event can be used to display a notification to the visitor advising them that the language is about to change.
 - `crestDictionaryLoadingEnd`: Dispatched on completion of the dictionary download.
 Firing this event means translations are available, and they will be applied to the DOM momentarily.
 If a notification was displayed on download start, it should be removed on this event.
 - `crestDocumentTranslationStart`: Dispatched when the initial translation of the document begins.
 Firing this event means translations are currently being applied to the entire page, and the displayed language is about to change.
 In case translation takes significant time, the user may benefit from an overlay or other message notifying them of the process and that the displayed language will change soon.